 International Conference on Sustainability Education (ICSE) 2019

-New Delhi, September: – ‘International Conference on Sustainability Education (ICSE)’ was organized jointly by Mobius Foundation, The Climate Reality Project, India in partnership with UNESCO New Delhi office at the India Habitat center on 9-10th September 2019.
+New Delhi, September: – ‘The International Conference on Sustainability Education (ICSE)’ was organized jointly by Mobius Foundation, The Climate Reality Project, India, in partnership with the UNESCO New Delhi office at the India Habitat Center on 9-10th September 2019.
 The two-day conference explored the ways to address the challenges halting the path of sustainable education.

 The specific objectives were:

-- To identify opportunities for partnerships between schools, NGOs, UN agencies, and global, regional and national networks to enhance formal and non-formal education programs on sustainability education.
+- To identify opportunities for partnerships between schools, NGOs, UN agencies, and global, regional, and national networks to enhance formal and non-formal education programs on sustainability education.

 Dr. Ram Boojh (Director Programmes, Former UNESCO, and Environment Programme Specialist) said: “The idea to organize this Conference came from the felt need of reorienting education towards sustainability issues in the context of the global commitment for Agenda 2030 and Sustainable Development Goals.”

-The conference brought together around 500 participants (Internationally and nationally) representing the multi-disciplinary and diverse group of stakeholders including policymakers, teachers and educators, curriculum development experts, representatives of school and education networks, youth, scientists and climate change experts, as well as individuals from the private sector and civil society.
+The conference brought together around 500 participants (Internationally and nationally) representing the multi-disciplinary and diverse group of stakeholders, including policymakers, teachers and educators, curriculum development experts, representatives of school and education networks, youth, scientists, and climate change experts, as well as individuals from the private sector and civil society.

-To know more visit : icse2019.org
+To know more visit : www.icse-esd.org